openfcci/vagrant-drupal-cms/readme.md

 If you need the live database, move the database dump into the database directroy. then the database dump will be available on the box at `/exports`

+## Xdebug ##

+If you want/need to use xdebug, it will require some setup.
+You'll need to configure your ide to listen on `172.16.0.1`.
+You'll also need to set the `xdebug_port` variable in the Vagrantfile to be whatever your ide uses.
+Finally, you'll need to reprovision your vm, `vagrant provision --provision-with chef_solo` so that it wont run a default build.

 ## Base Box ##

 The basebox is custom generated using [packer][3].
 The template for packer lives in `packer`, if you care to take a look.